bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-07-10-romantic-englishwoman.md

 I think that Wiseman in the novel is extremely unfair to the woman, and probably unfair to the poet.
 In the film the poet comes off best and the novelist next best and the woman worst; and I’m sorry in a way that it works out like this, because I’m not – in spite of my reputation – anti-woman.

-_Did the development of her part have any connection in your mind with  _A Doll’s House_?_
+_Did the development of her part have any connection in your mind with  A Doll’s House?_

 Yes, but not in the way I wanted.
 I like _A Doll’s House_, although the experience was not a very good one, and I didn’t want to do anything after _A Doll’s House_ that could contribute to the wrong ideas about it.
 But the point of view which is in both the film and the novel is that the romantic Englishwoman was voracious – she wanted everything, and her idea of romance was total bourgeois consumption of man.